-So you ignored Chris's Stupid Ass Haterade Advice (as well you should) and started up on NaNo.
+So you ignored Chris's Haterade Advice (as well you should) and started up on NaNo.
 Now you're in week two, and shit just got real.
 The bloom is off the rose.
 The glitter is gone.
 The honeymoon is over.
 The cliches have come home to roost.
 The first day you woke up, punched out 2000 words, and thought to yourself "what the fuck is all the fuss about?
 CAKE!"
 Day two you spent some time staring at the cursor, but it still got done in a couple of hours.
 "No problem.
 Totes doable.
 Cake." you said.
 Day three there was that...fucking scene.
 Oh you got done, but it took like four hours and someone in your life nagged you for the entire last hour to do that thing you said you'd take care of.
 "I can do this.
 C....cake." you said, but you noticed a waver in your own voice.
-Suddenly day four you were uploading podcasts of motivational speeches and having a good cry before you sat down to the computer where you rocked back and forth repeating "The cake is a lie.
+Suddenly day four you were uploading podcasts of motivational speeches and having a good cry before you sat down at the computer where you rocked back and forth repeating "The cake is a lie.
 The cake is a lie.
 The cake is a lie...."

 You have reached the point where your raw creativity is transitioning into discipline and everything just started to really feel like work.
 This is where your inner drive really gets tested.
 This is where the sexist cliches about hairy chests and balls and making men come in.

-Now you don't want to have to go back to that stupid blowhard, Chris, and tell him he was right to warn you that NaNo was too hard, do you?
-No of course you don't!
+Now you don't want to have to go back to that blowhard, Chris, and tell him he was right to warn you that NaNo was too hard, do you?
+No, of course you don't!
 So let's get through this, and keep that pretentious n00b from the satisfaction of doing the "Toldja So" dance.